-For the class entering 2015, the six-year graduation rate calculated in 2021 was 74%.
-The SUNY average for the same cohort is 68%.
-This compares to a national average of 63%, according to the National Center for Education Statistics.
-In a survey of 2021 baccalaureate graduates (73% response rate), 92% reported employment or graduate school placement within 6 months of graduation; 84% of respondents reported working in a position related to their majors.
+For the class entering 2017, the six-year graduation rate calculated in 2023 was 71% (These are the students who completed a Bachelor's degree).
+The SUNY average for the year 2016 is 67%.
+This compares to a national Public average of 63.5%, according to SUNY fast facts website.
+In a survey of 2023 baccalaureate graduates (86.7% response rate), 90% reported employment or graduate school placement within 6 months of graduation; 86% of respondents reported working in a position related to their majors.